Need A Same-Day Emergency Appointment? Contact Us Now!

 1. Your dentist will start by examining the tooth’s condition and your overall oral health.
 They will take X-rays to determine the tooth’s position, shape, and roots.
 Based on this exam, your dentist will develop a personalized extraction plan.

 2. All tooth extraction procedures will be performed under local anesthesia.
 We will administer it to numb the tooth and the surrounding area.
-This will ensure you do not feel any pain while your tooth is being extracted.
+This will ensure you do not feel any pain while the dentist extracts your tooth.
 For complex cases, multiple extractions, or if you suffer from dental anxiety, we also offer sedation dentistry for your comfort.

 3. Using specialized dental instruments, your dentist gently loosens the tooth from its socket.
-In some cases, a tooth might need to be divided into smaller pieces for easier removal.
+In some cases, a dentist might need to divide a tooth into smaller pieces for easier removal.
 Your dentist will ensure that there is minimal trauma to the surrounding tissues and bones during the extraction.

-4. After your tooth is removed, we will clean and remove any debris from the extraction site.
+4. After our dentist removes your tooth, we will remove debris from the extraction site.
 If required, your dentist will use sutures to close up your wound to promote proper healing.
-A gauze layer is placed over the extraction site to control bleeding and facilitate blood clot formation.
+Your dentist will place a gauze layer over the extraction site to control bleeding and facilitate blood clot formation.

 5. We will provide you with specific post-extraction care instructions.
 It is important to follow these care instructions carefully to help you heal properly and manage your pain.
 Diligently following these instructions will also help avoid a dry socket, a condition that can occur after an extraction.